 Thawing process for the Pfizer-BioNTech COVID-19 vaccine

 The Pfizer-BioNTech COVID-19 vaccine is unstable at refrigerated temperatures and must be stored frozen at ultra low temperature, and then transferred to a refrigerator or cold store to thaw before use.
-Further details can be found in our standard operating procedure for unpacking frozen Pfizer-BioNTech COVID-19 vaccines and transferring them to fridges to thaw.
+Further details can be found in our standard operating procedure for Unpacking of frozen COVID-19 Vaccine Pfizer-BioNTech and transfer to fridges to thaw in Trusts without freezers.
 Public Health England’s Immunisation Against Infectious Diseases (The Green Book) states that a 195 vial pack may take 3 hours to thaw in a refrigerator.

 If a relatively large number of frozen vaccines are placed in a small refrigerator to thaw, it is possible that they may reduce the air temperature in the refrigerator sufficiently to bring it down below +2oC, or even down to or below 0oC in the whole or part of the refrigerator.

 Placing frozen vaccines in the same refrigerator as defrosted vaccines risks potentially refreezing the defrosted vaccine or other vaccines stored in the refrigerator.
 Public Health England’s Immunisation Against Infectious Diseases (The Green Book) advises that defrosted or other vaccines should not be subjected to freezing temperatures.
 Freezing may cause deterioration of the vaccine, and may give rise to a loss of potency and an increase in reactogenicity.
 It may also cause hairline cracks in the glass ampoule/vial, allowing the contents to be contaminated.

 Thawing in a refrigerator

 To ensure that thawing the frozen vaccine does not affect defrosted vaccines: